nghiavtr/SCmut/README.md

-# SCmut: A pipeline to detect cell-specific mutation from single-cell RNA-sequencing
+# SCmut: A method to detect cell-specific mutation from single-cell RNA-sequencing

 ## 1. Introduction
-SCmut is a novel method for cell-specific somatic mutation detection from single-cell RNA-sequencing.
-SCmut requies sequencing data of RNA of single cells for detecting mutations and DNA (Exome) of matched samples (tumor and germline) for a case.
-If the data of DNA sequencing is not available, the list of confirmed somatic mutations should be supplied in advance.
+SCmut is a novel and robust statistical method for cell-specific somatic mutation detection from single-cell RNA-sequencing.
+SCmut requies RNA-sequencing data of single cells and bulk-cell DNA-sequencing (e.g whole exome sequencing - WES) of matched samples (tumor and normal).
+If the DNA-sequencing data are not available, the list of somatic mutations can be used.

 Software requirements for SCmut:
 - Java 1.8 or higher